bridgecrewio/aws-modernization-workshop-bridgecrew/content/terraform/40_module_two/2002_automating_iac_github_action.md

 ![Commit the file](images/github_commit.png "Commit the file")

-The GitHub Action will start running Checkov scans against the latest commit in your TerraGoat repository.
+The GitHub Action will start running Bridgecrew scans against the latest commit in your TerraGoat repository.
 You can see this by selecting the “Actions” page within your TerraGoat forked repository in GitHub.
 You will see a new workflow, titled Bridgecrew and the job that was kicked off by merging in the workflow yaml file.

 ![Results of the Action](images/github_action_results1.png "Results of the Action")